ibrahimq7/ByteSquad/README.md

 MindEase is also available as an **Android app** (converted from the web version):

 👉 **[Download Android APK](https://github.com/ibrahimq7/mindease-wellness-journey/blob/main/app-apk-681f19e38518b-1746868707%20(1).apk)**
+Next, click on more file action button then click on download.

 ### To install the APK:
 1. Download the APK file on your Android device.